kaisadilla/judith/.info/spec.md

 -- "c" refers to a mutable value in memory that it, and others, own.
 Alyce may -- change at any time. let shared c: Person = Person::("Alyce", 50)

+-- "d" refers to a mutable value in memory borrowed from someone else (in this -- case, a "people" variable that is a List that owns Person objects). let ref d: Person = try! people[0] -- List<mut Person>[] returns 'ref Person'
 ```

 From this base, we can now explore the interactions when we assign already-existing values to variables of each kind.